FAQ - Frequently Asked Questions

-Processing time for desired dyeing: approx. 3 weeks (also depends on the quantity of the ordered dyeing)
+Processing time for desired dyeings: approx. 3 weeks (also depends on the quantity of the ordered dyeing).

 Order process: You contact me by PN or by mail (firstname.lastname@example.org).
 For the processing of the desired colour I need a photo, a concrete description or any other medium that reflects your idea of the planned colouring.

 Please plan enough yarn for your project!
 (It is hardly possible to find the exact colour of the already dyed strands for a further strand.
 Most of my colours I mix together myself).

-After dyeing I will contact you by mail and send you a foto of the dyed skeins.
-I will get your address for billing and shipping.
+After dyeing I will contact you by mail and send you a photo of the dyed skeins.
+You will give me your address for billing and shipping.
 After receipt of payment I send the goods.